Skip to content

 Campbell, J. C., and et al. (2003).
 “Risk factors for femicide in abusive relationships: results from a multisite case control study”.
 American Journal of Public Health.
 (2003). https://doi.org/10.2105/ajph.93.7.1089

-Nearly 1 million women alive today have had a gun used against them by an intimate partner.
+Nearly 6 million women reported having a gun used on them by an intimate partner.

 Every month, an average of 76 women in the US are shot and killed by an intimate partner1Everytown Research analysis of CDC, National Violent Death Reporting System (NVDRS), 2021.
-Analysis includes firearm homicides involving an intimate partner and women 18 years and older. and nearly 1 million women alive today have had a gun used against them by an intimate partner.2Everytown Research analysis of the National Violence Against Women Survey (Patricia Tjaden and Nancy Thoennes, “Full Report of the Prevalence, Incidence, and Consequences of Violence Against Women: Findings from the National Violence Against Women Survey,” November 2000, https://www.ojp.gov/pdffiles1/nij/183781.pdf) and US Census 2020.
+Analysis includes firearm homicides involving an intimate partner and women 18 years and older. and nearly 6 million women reported having a gun used on them2While the survey question is up for interpretation by respondents and doesn’t provide further breakdowns, this count likely includes cases of being shot or shot at, hit with, and threats with a firearm. by an intimate partner.34.7 percent of women (5.9 million) in the United States reported having a gun used on them by a current or former intimate partner at some point in their lifetime.Ruth W. Leemis et al., “The National Intimate Partner and Sexual Violence Survey: 2016/2017 Report on Intimate Partner Violence,” Centers for Disease Control and Prevention, October 2022, https://stacks.cdc.gov/view/cdc/124646.
 Research clearly shows that disrupting abusers’ access to guns can save lives.

 National Domestic Violence Hotline